Sirinat National Park

 Sirinat National Park is not just about the beaches and forest and Mangrove Forest is well worth exploring.
 For avid birdwatchers, the Sirinat National Park is like heaven on earth and is teaming with many different and unusual birds that include chestnut capped bee-eaters, Black Collared Myna and Green Imperial Pigeon.
 Likewise, other flora and fauna fill the forests and a guided walk, although strangely quiet at times can be highly educational.

-Many of the major hotel chains are represented nearby the Sirinat National Park and the beaches and forests are never really overcrowded.
-The best time to visit is from November to April bit for people who tend to visit national parks the objective often goes beyond beaches, moonlight parties and scuba diving so any time of year will do.
+The best time to visit is from November to April bit for people who tend to visit national parks the objective often goes beyond beaches, moonlight parties and scuba diving so any time of year will be just fine.

 For anyone who visits Phuket Sirinat National Park is a must, those who have been to Thailand and not done so invariably hear about it and return on purpose to explore this travellers paradise.